CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

 ## AI Prompting Challenges 💬

 Prompting the AI to consistently produce reliable, structured markdown was another challenge.
 I aimed for a specific markdown pattern that I could use to split goal plans into timelines and subtasks.
-After extensive experimentation, I refined my prompts to achieve a predictable format, which I now parse and store in a SQL database for easy querying.
+After some experimentation, I refined my prompts to achieve a predictable format, which I now parse and store in a SQL database for easy querying.
+This was critical for the kanban board feature I am developing as inconsistencies in responses would break the markdown parsing logic.

-## Kanban Board for Tracking 📊

-I’m also developing a kanban board feature for tracking goals and progress.
-Currently, a working prototype allows users to drag sub-tasks between columns, providing a visual and interactive way to manage tasks.
-The most interesting part of this feature is the backend functionality taking the AI generated markdown and splitting it into tasks and timelines.
-This relies on the LLM producing consistent markdown formatting making prompting the AI a critical part of the feature.

 <img src="/images/posts/mgc_v1/mgc-ui-3.png" alt="web app ui" title="goal tracker"  />